 Definition of Food Fortification

-Fortification is the addition of key vitamins and minerals such as iron, iodine, zinc, Vitamin A and D to staple foods such as rice, milk, and salt to improve their nutritional content.
+Fortification is the addition of crucial vitamins and minerals such as iron, iodine, zinc, Vitamins A and D to staple foods such as rice, milk, and salt to improve their nutritional content.
 These nutrients may or may not have been originally present in the food before processing.

 - According to the National Family Health Survey (NFHS – 4):

-- 53.1% women in the reproductive age group are anemic
+- 53.1% of women in the reproductive age group are anaemic

 - 35.7% of children under 5 are underweight

-- Also, it is estimated that 50-70% of these birth defects is due to deficiency of folic acid.
+- Also, it is estimated that 50-70% of these birth defects are due to a deficiency of folic acid.